Yinita/UnstableBaselines/README.md

 ## Introduction
 UnstableBaselines is an Async-, Online-, Multi-Agent RL library focused on simplicity and hackability.
 Since multiple recent papers showed the sufficiency of LoRA for reasoning tuning, and the fact that opponent sampling for self-play strategies beyond mirror self-play work best when using LoRA weights (since vLLM allows for hot-swapping), we built UnstableBaselines as a LoRA first RL library.
 We tried to keep the code as straight forward as possible.
 It is currently around **1.2K** lines long and semi-readable.
-The main focus on unstable baselines is to enable fast prototyping/research.
-For something a bit more production ready we recomment to use [oat](https://github.com/sail-sg/oat) or [verifiers](https://github.com/willccbb/verifiers)
+The main focus of unstable-baselines is to enable fast prototyping/research.
+For something a bit more production ready we recommend to use [oat](https://github.com/sail-sg/oat) or [verifiers](https://github.com/willccbb/verifiers).